tadatomix/thebet/map feedback.md

 	1. maybe better to adjust the slider at 04:27 for better connection between these 3
 	2. 04:33 move it a bit to the left
 	3. Patterning on the beginning of 1st kiai is not good.
 Overall grouping in it isn't great as well
+	4. Be more mindful with a direction of object patterning
+	5.